ENTP vs INTP – Key Differences between these Two Personalities

 • They will consider out-of-the-box solutions along with what has worked before.

-• Their rigid rules for themselves do not necessarily apply to problem solving.
-When necessary, they will go outside of their comfort zone to find a solution.
+• Their rigid rules for themselves do not necessarily apply to problem-solving.
+They will go outside their comfort zone to find a solution when necessary.

 • Sometimes ideas that make sense to an INTP will not make sense to others.

 An INTP’s tertiary function is Introverted Sensing, which involves comparing the past to the present.
-INTPs are detail oriented and will often attempt to examine the past to illuminate the present.
+INTPs are detail-oriented and often attempt to examine history to illuminate the present.
 Here are some ways INTPs express their Introverted Sensing:

-• They may get nostalgic about a time, place or activity from their past.
+• They may get nostalgic about a past time, place, or activity.

 An INTP’s inferior function is Extraverted Feeling.
-They are introverts, of course, but do seek to get along with others in a group, especially if they have something in common.
+Of course, they are introverts but seek to get along with others in a group, especially if they have something in common.
 Here are some ways INTPs express their Extraverted Feeling:

-• When they are stressed, they will tend to close themselves off and not communicate with group members.
+• When stressed, they tend to close themselves off and not communicate with group members.

 • They usually have difficulty expressing their feelings.